 To make sure the hot dog roasting nostalgia could be brought into our more modern foodie palettes we set out Hebrew National hot dogs, s’ more sticks, and an array of pairings to make the traditional hot dogs even better, plus we added in a few fun variations.

-My three favorite takes on roasting were; the traditional hot dog, the salsa dog and the Italian combo hot dog.
+My three favorite takes on roasting were; the traditional hot dog, the salsa dog, and the Italian combo hot dog.

 For the traditional – we layered the s’ more stick with one hot dog, a few large pieces of red onion, and small grape tomatoes.
-As the dog roasted, we also got a nice roasting on the tomatoes, and a quick charring on the onion pieces.
+As the dog roasted, we also got a nice roasting on the tomatoes and a quick charring on the onion pieces.
 We added pickles and topped with Hunts Ketchup for a traditional hot dog with a new gorgeous roasted flavor.

 Possibly my favorite variation of them all was the Italian combo dog.
 To make it we roasted the hot dog, along with red onion, green bell pepper, and a sprig of rosemary.
-Once roasted, the rosemary was mixed in with the Guldens Mustard, and used to top the hot dog.
+Once roasted, the rosemary was mixed in with the Guldens Mustard and used to top the hot dog.
 So good!
 We added vegetables + shavings of Parmesan cheese to finish it off.
 The result was a herb induced dream that I will definitely be making again, perhaps adding salami to the combo next time.

 With grilling season upon us, everyone is craving an all-American hot dog.
 What makes a kosher hot dog different?
 It’s all about what makes the cut (and what doesn’t).
 Hebrew National is choosy about what goes into their franks – only 100% pure kosher beef so you know what you’re getting and they taste great.
-No artificial flavors, colors, fillers or byproducts.
+No artificial flavors, colors, fillers, or byproducts.

-This post is done in promotional partnership with Hebrew National.
+This post is done in a promotional partnership with Hebrew National.
 The opinions expressed and hot dog roasting options are mine and are not indicative of the opinions or positions of Hebrew National.